 Keeping up with a blog or a website can keep a person very busy.
-Developing high quality content and following all the SEO best practices are just part of the worry that an individual has to bear, advice not to mention how to get it ranked high in the search engine result pages (SERP).
+Developing high quality content and following all the SEO best practices are just part of the worry that an individual has to bear, not to mention how to get it ranked high in the search engine result pages (SERP).
 It’s important to maintain a blog or site for an established audience; but it is equally important to get it listed in the top slots of the SERPs so that more people can find it.
 That’s just good business.
 There trouble is that just about the time it is all up and running Google releases a new update like Penguin and it’s back to the drawing board.

 What is Google Penguin?

 Having an online presence is essential for the successful business of today.
 Google Penguin is really a process used to penalize black hatters who abuse the system in order to gain the advantage and manipulate the search engines into ranking their sites higher in the SERPs.
 Penguin is really an attempt by Google to clean up the search algorithm and reduce spam as well as site rankings that are from “questionable” sites or irrelevant because they manipulated the system to get located in the coveted 3 slots.
-It really aims at penalizing those who use “black hat” SEO methods like keyword stuffing, healing link building schemes, buy spamdexing, or duplicate content as well as the multitude of techniques used by some SEO companies in order to help clients gain exposure on line.
+It really aims at penalizing those who use “black hat” SEO methods like keyword stuffing, link building schemes, spamdexing, or duplicate content as well as the multitude of techniques used by some SEO companies in order to help clients gain exposure on line.

 What Happened When Penguin was Released?